Summary of the Case

 CCK presents an oral argument at Court

-CCK successfully appealed to the Court of Appeals for Veterans Claims the Board decision that declined to re-open the Veteran’s claim for his cervical spine injury.
+CCK successfully appealed to the Court of Appeals for Veterans Claims the Board decision that declined to re-open Mr. Clark’s claim for his cervical spine injury.
 In December of 2017, CCK delivered an oral argument before the Court in Washington, D.C.
 CCK argued that once the Board issued the letter notifying the Veteran of his right to present additional argument and evidence following the remand from Court, he had, as a matter of right, the full 90 days to do so.
 Furthermore, the Board violated his right to due process when it allowed adjudication to occur fewer than 90 days after mailing the post-remand notice.
-CCK asserted that the Veteran did not need to affirmatively state his intention to submit evidence in order to retain the 90 days given by the Board, because rights cannot be waived implicitly.
+CCK asserted that Mr. Clark did not need to affirmatively state his intention to submit evidence in order to retain the 90 days given by the Board, because rights cannot be waived implicitly.
 Here, the 90-day period was afforded to the Veteran as a matter of right.

 Court agrees with CCK’s arguments